sarosh-quraishi/PyOP2/doc/sphinx/source/pyop2_ir_user.rst

 applied.
 By specifying ``-1`` instead of ``8``, we leave PyOP2 free to choose automatically a certain tile size.

-A fundamental optimizations for any PyOP2 kernel is SIMD vectorization.
+A fundamental optimization for any PyOP2 kernel is SIMD vectorization.
 This is because almost always kernels fit the L1 cache and are likely to be compute- bound.
 Backend compilers' AutoVectorization (AV) is therefore an opportunity.
 By enforcing data alignment and padding, we can increase the chance AV is